 The Kingsway Mural Project

 Kingsway knows how important it is to create opportunities for people to connect with each other and with the local talent in our community.
-In an effort to continue creating these opportunities we’re proud to present The Kingsway Mural Project!
-Kingsway is home to over a dozen murals by local and international mural artists of all genres.
+In an effort to continue creating these opportunities we’re proud to present The Kingsway Mural Project.

 Below are just a few of the pieces at Kingsway: